 How the Program Works

-- Disaster relief funding is provided by the FHLBank Chicago and administered through member financial institutions to communities in designated disaster areas.
+- Disaster relief funding is provided by FHLBank Chicago and administered through member financial institutions to communities in designated disaster areas.

 - Financial assistance is designed to address the specific needs of the district based on the impact of the declared disaster; this includes assistance to homes and/or businesses in the affected communities.